bridgetrosefitz/bridgetrosefitz/README.md

 # 👋 Hello ・ Salut ・ こんにちは・你好 !

-I work mostly in React / Javascript on the front-end and Rails for my APIs (and / or front-end).
-I love tech.
-I was team member #1 at a high-growth startup in NYC, and also have a bunch of experience with the public sector and human side of tech.
-Please check out my portfolio and projects if you’re interested.
+I have helped scale a product at a high-growth VC-backed start-up in NYC.
+I am passionately metrics-driven, and have defined, tracked and driven improvements in key company indicators;  am also really user-focused, from time spent leading user testing and customer service.

 ## 👩🏼‍💻 Projects